chrisroos/gds-presentations/gds-smart-answers-content.md

 # What we'd do next

+---

 ## Improve FCO Smart Answers

 ^
 * Sorry!
 * These are some of the most painful Smart Answers due to the number of countries/territories and the frequency of changes to the rules
-* We might investigate country specific outcome pages
+* Reorganize templates & partials e.g. investigate country-specific outcome pages

 ---